-Rather than using additional temperature compensation circuitry, innovative design techniques ensure that high performance is built-in to the ADXL325.
-As a result, there is neither quantization error nor nonmonotonic behavior, and temperature hysteresis is very low (typically <3 mg over the $-25^{\circ}$ C to $+70^{\circ}$ C temperature range).
+Rather than using additional temperature compensation circuitry, innovative design techniques ensure that high performance is built in to the ADXL335.
+As a result, there is no quantization error or nonmonotonic behavior, and temperature hysteresis is very low (typically less than 3 mg over the $-25^{\circ}$ C to $+70^{\circ}$ C temperature range).

+APPLICATIONS INFORMATION

-APPLICATIONS INFORMATION POWER SUPPLY DECOUPLING
+POWER SUPPLY DECOUPLING

-For most applications, a single 0.1 $\mu$ F capacitor, CDC, placed close to the ADXL325 supply pins adequately decouples the accelerometer from noise on the power supply.
+For most applications, a single 0.1 $\mu$ F capacitor, $C{DC}$ , placed close to the ADXL335 supply pins adequately decouples the accelerometer from noise on the power supply.
 However, in applications where noise is present at the 50 kHz internal clock frequency (or any harmonic thereof), additional care in power supply bypassing is required because this noise can cause errors in acceleration measurement.

 If additional decoupling is needed, a 100 $\Omega$ (or smaller) resistor or ferrite bead can be inserted in the supply line.
-Additionally, a larger bulk bypass capacitor (1 $\mu$ F or greater) can be added in parallel to CDC.
-Ensure that the connection from the ADXL325 ground to the power supply ground is low impedance because noise transmitted through ground has a similar effect as noise transmitted through Vs.
+Additionally, a larger bulk bypass capacitor (1 $\mu F$ or greater) can be added in parallel to $C{DC}$ .
+Ensure that the connection from the ADXL335 ground to the power supply ground is low impedance because noise transmitted through ground has a similar effect to noise transmitted through $V_S$ .